Online Learning: Frequently Asked Questions

 Will the teachings be sent out by e-mail, and will a registered person have access at all times?

-When you sign up for the course, you will get an email with a password that gives you access to the course material in our Moodle platform.
-Once the email is sent this password is active and you have access to your course.
-From that time, you have access to the material online for one year for our semester-long courses, and four months for our short courses (The Tibetan Alphabet).
+When you sign up for the course, you will get an email with a password that gives you access to the course material on our LearnDash platform.
+Once the email is sent, this password is active, and you have access to your course.
+From that time, you have access to the material online for our semester-long courses for 12 months, and access to our short courses for four months.
+(The Tibetan Alphabet and the Bodhicaryāvatāra: Chapter 6).

 I see you offer a for-credit and a not-for-credit version of the moderated courses.
 Can you tell me what the credit is for?